datajerk/ctf-write-ups/csictf2020/smash/README.md

 After the _ret2main_, do the same BOF, but this time return to `system` and get a shell.

-> This did not work on my Ubuntu 18 dev container because `system` ends in `\x00` and `strcpy` stops and the first null, fortuneatly the challenge server does not have this version of libc.
+> This did not work on my Ubuntu 18 dev container because `system` ends in `\x00` and `strcpy` stops and the first null, fortunately, the challenge server does not have this version of libc.

 Output: